Have you ever craved meat?

 Just like me buying from H&M supports sweatshops and me buying plastic wrapped food supports ocean pollution.
 I am aware of that and I am reducing the amount of money I spend on things that have exploitation of humans and nature behind.

 Remember – you vote with your money.
 Every time you spend your money is election time.
 Every time you buy milk, you vote for a baby to be taken away.
+Every time you buy meat, you are paying for slaughter of innocent beings.

 Instead, why not vote for food that is ethical and healthy?
 You can buy plant-based and vote for more vegan options.
 The choice is always on your shoulders.

 The vote is always in your wallet.
 You just need to decide which side will get it.
+And going vegan can be fun and joyful as I write in this post here.

 Your homework is to write down what drinking milk, eating meat, or consuming any other animal product brings up for you.